Joc Pederson Preview, Player Props: Giants vs. Padres

 Joc Pederson At The Plate

-- Pederson has had at least one RBI in 32.3% of his games this season (31 of 96), with more than one RBI 11 times (11.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Pederson has an RBI in 31 of 97 games this year, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.